itsDigvijaysing/What-I-Learned/Salesforce/Admin/SF Admin Notes.md

 - we create relationships on child/Detail objects.
 - In MD relationship detail objects inherit security & sharing from masters object.
 - Master always required while creating records in details object in MD but not needed in Lookup relationship.
+- In MD Relationship the The Visibility & Sharing Setting of Parent object is inherited by child object.
+- Many to many Relationship Two objects can be related when a record from one object has a relationship with multiple records of another object and vice versa.
+- We can use Two Master Detail relationship to create many to many relationship between objects.
+- In order to create many to many relationship we need Third Object Junction Object (It’s object with two Master Detail Relationship linked to both of our objects)

 **Lookup Relationship**:
 - Loose Relationship - 1 to 1,1 to many,Self,  External, Indirect, Hierarchical.
 (LR don't have rollup summary field).